 My wife and I are working with a health coach at Arivale to help us with diet and lifestyle choices.
+(Note: Arivale has since gone out of business).
 This data-driven coaching draws on analysis of my DNA, gut biome and saliva, blood sugar, and a number of other factors.

 Lee Hood is the founder of Arivale and a pioneer in biology instrumentation, including inventing the first automated DNA sequencer.
 The year before I gave my talk at TEDx Rainier, Lee was on that same stage giving us his vision for the future of personalized medicine: